 A perfect, easy chicken noodle soup!
 The only recipe you need for this classic soup!

-When one of us first got pregnant we had an urgent need to achieve a few motherly goals.
+When one of us first got pregnant we felt an urgent need to achieve a few motherly goals.
 We were convinced that we could not reach the status of Mama without knowing how to a) knit, b) sing at least a dozen lullabies, in Greek, English and French and c) make the perfect pot of chicken noodle soup.
 The knitting was easy – our dad whipped out his old knitting needles (yes, that’s right…our dad) and showed us knit and purl, and we were on our way to making baby a blanket.
 Lullabies were easy too; out of tune perhaps, but easy.
 As for the soup, our parents convinced us that the only chicken soup recipe we needed was avgolemono soup.
 In fact they told us that we didn’t even need the recipe – our job was to rest and care for baby, and they would make us soup by the gallon if we wanted them too.
+We love them!

 And so it was.
 For the longest while the classic chicken noodle soup was something we ate out of a can, or in a family owned diner that had 15-page plasticized menus.
 This was fine, but as the girls grew so did our confidence and willingness to experiment in the kitchen.
 Given that chicken noodle soup is good for the stomach, and the soul, we could wait no longer.
 We grabbed a pot, grabbed some chicken, and threw the basic ingredients together to make soups which were, meh.